Planetary-Annihilation-Fandom/The-Expansion/README.md

 # The-Expansion
-This expansion adds all the standard add-ons with which players create lobbies, play galactic warfare, and create their own systems.
+This expansion adds all the standard add-ons with which players create lobbies, play galactic war, and create their own systems.
 All in one!

 List of included extensions:
 - Legion Expansion